Industrial-Reforged/industrial-reforged/src/main/resources/assets/indref/ir_guidebook/primitve_age/tools.md

 <ItemImage id="indref:hazmat_boots" scale="2" />

 The Hazmat Boots are part of the full hazmat set coming soomTM.
-They provide complete fall damage resistance, which makes them extremely useful throughout the game, especially when using the [Jetpack](../electric_age/jetpack.md).
+They provide complete fall damage resistance, which makes them extremely useful throughout the game, especially when using the <ItemImage id="indref:jetpack" scale="0.6" /> [Jetpack](../electric_age/jetpack.md).

 ## Fluid Cells

 <ItemImage id="indref:fluid_cell" scale="2" />

 The fluid cell is a simple fluid container that works like a bucket but can hold more than a 1000 mb.
-It is also used in some crafting recipes like overclockers.
+It is also used in some crafting recipes like <ItemImage id="indref:overclocker_upgrade" scale="0.6" /> [Overclockers](../electric_age/upgrades.md#overclocker).

 ## Toolbox